thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Infrastructure tasks are creating and destroying things, ALBs, instances, VPCs, etc.
 Operational tasks are everything else.

-I ask the client to fill out the _examples_ section of this table (typically these come from runbooks):
+With the client we fill out the _examples_ section of this table (typically these come from their run-books):

 Tasks | Infrastructure | Operations
 --- | --- | ---
-Examples | Create VPC<br>Create subnets<br>Destroy RDS instance | Manage ephemeral testing env's (create, query, destroy)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys<br>etc.
+Examples | Create VPC<br>Create subnets<br>Destroy RDS instance<br>Create/destroy ephemeral testing env's | Manage ephemeral testing env's (query, extend)<br>Modify ECS clusters<br>Database restore testing<br>Flip database cluster nodes for patching<br>Update ECS task definitions<br>Rotate AWS IAM deployment api keys

- Character | static | logical/dynamic
-Method | push | push/pull
-Tool type | declarative/imperative | imperative
+Companies where developers rule the roost, tend to only be able to list infrastructure tasks.
+This is usually because operational tasks are ignored as they are not essential to the developer workflow.
+In these companies the initial brief mentions either Terraform or Cloud Formation.
+The developers have chosen the tooling, got as far as they could, and now need help.

-Clients at this stage find it quite easy to reel off a large number of tasks in the operational column.
+Clients find it quite easy to reel off a large number of tasks in the operational column.
-Operational tasks are the ones where you can increase or decrease friction for everyone working in your environment.
+Operational tasks are the ones where you can decrease friction for everyone working in your environment.
 If it takes three hours to manually test a database restore, that's an awful lot of friction for individuals in your team.

 On the infrastructure side, I have visited companies who place a higher priority on IaC to recreate their production environment.
 They will, of course, almost certainly never run that code to recreate production VPCs.
 But because that was their focus, they choose an automation tool which favoured that type.